The Worst Ones

 The Worst Ones (Les Pires) is a 2022 French drama film directed by Lise Akoka and Romane Gueret.
+The film premiered at the 2022 Cannes Film Festival, where it won the Un Certain Regard Award.

 Premise

 The film tells behind the scenes of a shoot in the North of France.
 A film director chooses to shoot in the Picasso city, in Boulogne-sur-Mer.
 He sends out a casting, looking for atypical personalities: young school dropouts, ADHD sufferers, foster children, young people leaving home...
 He chooses two girls and two boys, Lily, Maylis, Jessy and Ryan.
 Everyone is surprised by this choice: why did he only take “the worst”?
-Local associations are worried about the impossible hopes represented by the easy life of a film crew, the filmmaker is worried about reinforcing the stereotypes he wanted to denounce.
+Local associations are worried about the impossible hopes represented by the easy life of a film crew, and the filmmaker is worried about reinforcing the stereotypes he wanted to denounce.

 The film portrays its heroes.
 Raised by his sister, Ryan suffers from attention disorders and hyperactivity and cannot stand the school environment despite the help of his life assistant.
 Lily goes from one guy to another, and we discover that she is weakened by the death of her brother, who died of cancer.
 Maylis, very little expansive, wonders about her participation in the shooting.
 Jessy, finally, plays the provocateur but he hides flaws too.